manojyadav0/-Face-emotion-Detection-using-deep-learning-and-opencv/README.md

 Welcome to the Face Recognition Program repository!
-This project leverages advanced facial recognition algorithms using TensorFlow and OpenCV to analyze and identify individuals from input images by comparing their facial features with a trained dataset.
-The program is designed to provide high accuracy and efficiency, making it suitable for various applications such as security, authentication, and more.
+This project leverages advanced facial recognition algorithms using deep learning and OpenCV.
+The project involved training a model with LBPH algorithm to detect and classify emotions from facial expressions, achieving accurate emotion recognition through real-time video processing.

 Project has the following stages: